 St. Jude Thaddeus traveled to the East and healed King Abgar, evangelizing Edessa in the Kingdom of Osroene in Northern Syria beyond the Euphrates River.
 Jude and Nathaniel Bartholomew are named the Patron Saints of the Armenian Apostolic Church, as Jude continued on to preach in Armenia prior to his martyrdom.

-The letter is most relevant to modern times, for it reminds one of "new age" philosophy.
+The Letter of Jude is most relevant to modern times, for it reminds one of "new age" philosophy.
 Jude takes issue with false teachers who claim that a Christian's freedom means he is free from moral obligation.
+Jude offers the two possibilities of the afterlife, speaking of salvation in Jude 1:3, while Jude 1:7 reminds one of the "eternal fire," mentioned elsewhere only in Matthew 18:8 and 25:41.
+The time of writing is unknown.
 This letter urges believers to be faithful to the moral teachings of the Gospel!

 5 I will therefore admonish you, though ye once knew all things, that Jesus, having saved the people out of the land of Egypt, did afterwards destroy them that believed not.

 6 And the angels who kept not their principality but forsook their own habitation, he hath reserved under darkness in everlasting chains, unto the judgment of the great day.

 7 As Sodom and Gomorrah, and the neighbouring cities, in like manner, having given themselves to fornication, and going after other flesh, were made an example, suffering the punishment of eternal fire.
 8 In like manner these men also defile the flesh, and despise dominion, and blaspheme majesty.